How to Take a 30-Day Vacation Every Year Without Leaving Your Law Firm in Shambles

 Marketing and Public Relations

 Marketing and PR for my firms are now handled by our marketing company, Cardinal Concepts, which provides all the marketing services we require.
 Before we created this company, I had a Director of Marketing to oversee strategy and execution while we farmed out marketing to a number of different agencies that specialized in each particular area we needed.
-This meant that we had a company to manage our Google Adwords, another company for SEO, and yet another resource that only specialized in social media marketing.
+This meant that we had a company to manage our Google Adwords, another family law SEO company, and yet another resource that only specialized in social media marketing.
 This can be a perfectly fine solution, BUT, you should resist the idea of doing ANY of your own marketing.
 And, any copywriting or other types of marketing content you require can, and should, be easily outsourced through a site like Upwork.

 Strategic Planning, Attorney Relations, and Expansion